bkwon0402/bkwon0402.github.io/item/kbeauty.md

 sub:
 ---

-Please contact me for more information.
+Please contact me at bkwon0402@gmail.com to request access to the case study.
+Thank you!